 About Michael Zimmerman

-Meanwhile lets just say that we are proud Michael Zimmerman contributed a whooping 153 entries.
+But we are proud to say that Michael Zimmerman contributed 153 entries already.

 Happy New Year!
 While many celebrate 2020 as the beginning of a new decade in the Common Era (though the Gregorian Calendar clearly gives that distinction to the year 2021), we see it as the year MarketPoint will turn 20.
 So, as we begin to celebrate our twentieth year, we thought it would be appropriate […]